skip to content

 Even if a person is not already in custody, a court may require them to enter into a bail agreement before they are free to leave the precincts of the court.

-The duty solicitor can help people in police custody apply for bail in the Magistrates Court or the Youth Court.
+A duty solicitor can help people in police custody apply for bail in the Magistrates Court or the Youth Court.
 This might include:

-• someone arrested on an outstanding warrant of apprehension issued due to prior failure to answer bail or summons, or because the whereabouts of the person was not known so they were not able to be summonsed - see Warrants;
+• someone arrested on an outstanding warrant of apprehension issued due to prior failure to answer bail or summons, or because the whereabouts of the person was not known so they were not able to be summonsed - see Warrants

-• someone arrested on fresh charges and refused bail by the Watchhouse sergeant;
+• someone arrested on fresh charges and refused bail by the Watchhouse sergeant

-• a combination of the above - the person may have been arrested on a fresh charge and a warrant check revealed that they also have outstanding warrants;
+• a combination of the above - the person may have been arrested on a fresh charge and a warrant check revealed that they also have outstanding warrants

-• someone arrested for breach of a bail agreement;
+• someone arrested for breach of a bail agreement

-• someone who has been unable to satisfy a condition of bail previously set (such as a condition requiring a guarantor);
+• someone who has been unable to satisfy a condition of bail previously set (such as a condition requiring a guarantor)

 • someone who is to appear in court as a witness and has been arrested on a warrant because they have failed to attend court in answer to a witness summons.